Job Mentoring Definition:

 2. Informal mentoring:

-Informal mentoring is a voluntary process.
-Informal; the word itself defines the relationship of the mentor and mentee in this process.
+Informal mentoring is a voluntary process and Informal; the word itself defines the relationship of the mentor and mentee in this process.

 Comparatively to the formal or the classical way of mentoring this process makes it easier for both the employees to get along and learn from the other.
 Generally, seasonal employees perform these tasks.